About Sumter County

 Sheriff & Law Enforcement

-The Sumter County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of the county.
-It oversees the operation of the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is involved in various community programs aimed at crime prevention and public safety.
+Sumter County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of Sumter County.
+It oversees the operation of Sumter County jail, processes arrests, and maintains criminal records.
 It also has specialized divisions such as narcotics and investigations to handle specific types of crimes.

 Police Departments

-Sumter County is served by the Sumter County Sheriff's Office and several municipal police departments.
+Sumter County is served by Sumter County Sheriff's Office and several municipal police departments.
 The Americus Police Department is the primary law enforcement agency within the city of Americus, handling local crime and public safety.
 Other municipalities, such as Plains and Leslie, have their own police departments that coordinate with the Sheriff's Office on larger investigations and regional crime issues.
-These agencies work together to ensure comprehensive law enforcement coverage throughout the county.
+These agencies work together to ensure full law enforcement coverage throughout Sumter County.

 Law Enforcement & Arrests

-The Sumter County Sheriff's Office, located at 125 North Lee Street in Americus, Georgia 31709, serves as the primary law enforcement agency for unincorporated areas and provides countywide services including operating the county jail.
-The Sheriff's Office can be reached at (229) 924-4094, and their website provides information on department services, though online inmate lookup capabilities may be limited.
+Sumter County Sheriff's Office, located at 125 North Lee Street in Americus, Georgia 31709, is the primary law enforcement agency for unincorporated areas and provides countywide services including operating Sumter County jail.
+Sumter County Detention Center houses inmates awaiting trial and those serving short sentences; inmate information can be obtained by calling the jail directly or visiting in person during business hours.

-- Within Sumter County, the Americus Police Department serves the city of Americus and can be contacted at (229) 924-3677, while the Plains Police Department provides law enforcement services to the small city of Plains.
+- Within Sumter County, the Americus Police Department serves the city of Americus and can be contacted, while the Plains Police Department provides law enforcement services to the small city of Plains.

-- § 50-18-70 et seq.), arrest records are generally considered public information and can be requested from the Sheriff's Office or individual police departments.
+- Under Georgia's Open Records Act (§ 50-18-70 et seq.), arrest records are generally considered public information and can be requested from the Sheriff's Office or individual police departments.

 - Written requests should specify the individual's name and approximate date of arrest.